lihe07/slidev-snippets/README.md

 # slidev-snippets
-Some handful snippets for slidev presentations
+Some handy snippets for slidev presentations

 ## AutoPlayVideo